strudelbots/strudel-public/README.md

            strudel_access_key: ${{ secrets.STRUDEL_ACCESS_KEY_ID }}
            strudel_secret_key: ${{ secrets.STRUDEL_SECRET_KEY }}
    ```
-2. Enable workflows to write to the repository.
-2. Commit the changes to the repository
+2. Commit and push the changes to the repository
 3. Manually run the new work flow.

 ### Create strudel add-logs github action in your repository: